 20. All Mitigation Measures required by the Mitchell Ranch EIR are hereby incorporated into and made conditions of the Project.
-21. In furtherance of prevention of blight in the downtown area, prior to issuance of a building permit, the Developer shall provide a blight mitigation fee in the amount of \$75,000, which funds are to be used for the beautification and promotion of downtown Ceres.
+21. In furtherance of the beautification and promotion of the downtown area, prior to issuance of a building permit, the Developer shall provide a Downtown Beautification fee in the amount of \$75,000, which funds are to be used for the beautification and promotion of downtown Ceres.
 Upon receipt of the funds, the City will make a public announcement regarding the receipt of the funds, in cooperation with Developer.